giantswarm/docs/src/content/app-platform/app-configuration/index.md

    secretColor: "blue"
 ```

-### Using the Rest API (deprecated) {#giant-swarm-api}
+### Using the REST API (deprecated) {#giant-swarm-api}

-The [Rest API]({{< relref "/ui-api/rest-api" >}}) acts as an interface between you and the [Management
+The [Giant Swarm REST API]({{< relref "/ui-api/rest-api" >}}) acts as an interface between you and the [Management
 API]({{< relref "/ui-api/management-api" >}}).
 It is deprecated since we are currently in the process of allowing you direct
 access to the Management API.
-However for the time being, our web interface makes use of the Rest API.
+However for the time being, our web interface makes use of the Giant Swarm REST API.

-By supplying a JSON body with the values you would like to set, the Rest API will
+By supplying a JSON body with the values you would like to set, the Giant Swarm REST API will
 create a ConfigMap or Secret in the right format and wire it up correctly for you.

-- [Rest API App Configs reference](/api/#tag/app-configs) for adding configuration values
+- [REST API App Configs reference](/api/#tag/app-configs) for adding configuration values
-- [Rest API App Secrets reference](/api/#tag/app-secrets) for adding secret values
+- [REST API App Secrets reference](/api/#tag/app-secrets) for adding secret values

 ### Using the Management API {#management-api}